dlynes12/Fishtank/Assignment1/codesmells.md

 ### Explanation
 My solution would shorten the code and make it much easier to understand and work with.
 The code would be more clean and simple afterward.
-[How does your solution get rid of the code smell?
-Write your explanation here.]

 ============================================================
-## Code Smell 4:  Switch Staments
+## Code Smell 4:  Switch Statements

 ### Code Smell Category: Object-Orientation Abusers